 The hike reaches a large, grassy clearing at 1.2 miles, the site of a Union encampment.
 Tall grasses wave gently in the meadow’s open expanse as birds of prey soar overhead, searching for prey in the field below.

 The trail crosses a small clearing before reaching a gravel road at 1.5 miles, the trail’s end.
 The hike doubles back on its outbound trek, retracing its steps to Kennesaw Mountain’s Environmental Trail.
 The hike reaches the 24 Gun Trail and Environmental Trail intersection at 2.6 miles.

 The hike turns right, following the Environmental Trail in a wide, southbound loop on Kennesaw Mountain’s lower elevations.
 Throughout the Environmental Loop, signs mark the forest’s wide variety of sky-reaching trees and explain the forest’s history and ecology – a great, educational hike for children and adults alike.
 The trail explores the banks of a creek at 3 miles before climbing elevation through a boulder-filled slope, completing the loop at 3.5 miles.
 The hike veers right at the loop’s end, hiking toward the Kennesaw Mountain picnic area and reaching the trailhead at 3.6 miles, completing the hike.

 Up for more Kennesaw Mountain adventure?

-Check out our Kennesaw Mountain Trail Guide for our favorite hiking and running trails across Kennesaw Mountain’s summits, shady forest, and battlefields.
+Check out our Kennesaw Mountain Trail Guide for more of our favorite hiking and running trails across Kennesaw Mountain’s summits, shady forest, and battlefields.

 Kennesaw Mountain 24 Gun Trail Map, Directions & Details